 Mechanical keyboards are the go-to choice of all competitive gamers.
 Their low response time and special switches make them a powerful weapon to have in multiplayer games.
-But any computer user who just enjoys typing can also be in the market for the keyboards—the nice “click” sound the keyboards make has spawned devotees all over.
+But any computer user who just enjoys typing can also be in the market for these keyboards.
+The nice “click” sound the keyboards make has spawned devotees all over.

 For those who want a little bit more space to move and travel with their equipment, compact keyboards emerged.
 The options are endless in the market and picking the right one for your needs could be a struggle.